codewithdhruba01/Learn-python-language/14_OOPS/README.md

 # Object-Oriented Programming (OOP) in Python

-Object-Oriented Programming (OOP) is a programming paradigm that organizes code into objects that contain both **data (attributes)** and **behavior (methods)**.
+Object-Oriented Programming (OOPS) is a programming paradigm that organizes code into objects that contain both **data (attributes)** and **behavior (methods)**.
 Python is an object-oriented programming language that allows developers to implement OOP concepts effectively.

 ## Key OOP Concepts in Python